pradeephubgit/appsignal-docs/source/application/data-collection.html.md

 You can configure AppSignal to gather more, or less, information than it does by default by tagging your transactions and configuring the request headers, parameter filtering, etc. Ideally we receive as little metadata for samples as possible, and only data that is needed to debug an exception or performance issue.

+-> 📖 Read our [filtering app data guide](/guides/filter-data/) about limiting what (sensitive) data is collected by AppSignal.
+It will guide you through configuring which parameters, session data and request headers to collect.

 ## Ignore actions

 Noisy actions (web endpoints, background jobs, scheduled tasks) sometimes do more harm than good.
 To filter out these actions it's possible to ignore them in AppSignal by updating the AppSignal configuration in an app.